JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 **Fetch Type**

-To follow best practices and don't cause performance issues, JPA Buddy sets `FetchType.LAZY` for  `@OneToOne` and `@ManyToOne` associations by default.
+To follow best practices and avoid potential performance issues, JPA Buddy sets `FetchType.LAZY` for  `@OneToOne` and `@ManyToOne` associations by default.

 **Validation Annotations**

-Validation annotations gives you another layer of protection in addition to the DB constraints.
+Validation annotations give you another layer of protection in addition to the DB constraints.
 By default, JPA Buddy will apply such annotations over entity attributes while reverse engineering.

 ![preferences_general](img/preferences_general.png)